AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 }
 ```

 At the moment, the only thing it does is logging the selected node to the Console.
-To test it, run the add-on, select an object in the UI and click the "Log Stuff" button.
+To test it, run the add-on, select an object in the UI and click the "Log selected node" button.

 ![](images/refs-addon-log.png)